I feel like I’m dead. Like I’ve died and now I am a ghost, haunting my former life.

-Reader Question: I was a spiritual seeker for 10 years, met some good teachers, wrote a book, was doing all right.
-Then fell in a… read
+Reader Q&A Reader Question I was a spiritual seeker for 10 years, met some good teachers, wrote a book, was doing all right.
+Then fell… read

 After spiritual awakening, you may spend some time in the Hermit’s Cave.
 If it’s been a long time, you may be asking…how can I have… read